wuciawe/wuciawe.github.io/_posts/2017-02-13-notes-on-concurrency-in-jvm.md

   for write operations.
 The read lock may be held simultaneously be multiple reader threads as long as there are no writers.
 The write lock is exclusive: only a single thread can modify shared data.
-    - `readLocd`: return the lock that's used for reading
+    - `readLock`: return the lock that's used for reading
     - `writeLock`: return the lock that's used for writing
   - ReentrantReadWriteLock.

     A thread that tries to acquire a fair read lock (non-reentrantly) will block when the write lock is held or when there's a waiting writer thread.
 The thread will not acquire the read lock until after the oldest currently waiting writer thread has acquired and released the write lock.
     If a waiting writer abandons its wait, leaving one or more reader threads as the longest waiters in the queue with the write lock free, those readers will be assigned the read lock.

     A thread that tries to acquire a fair write lock (non-reentrantly) will block unless both the read lock and write lock are free (which implies no waiting threads).

   - StampedLock: is a capability-based lock with three modes for controlling read/write access.
 It allows for optimistic reads.